Gentrit29/minimal-kings-it/README.md

 - Responsive design: desktop, tablet, and mobile
 - Admin login: access the dashboard to manage teams, presidents, and rosters
 - Newly added players are marked with a "New" label
+- Content Language: Italian (I will add ENG in future maybe)

 ## Tech Stack